seppo0010/pcitrw/01-algorithms/01-binary-search.md

 The same algorithm can be applied to the children's game Guess Who?.
 The optimal strategy is to ask a question that will discard half of the options.

-If you go to the opposite extreme, and ask a very specific question, it is a high-risk, high-reward scenario.
-It is very likely you have obtained little information in most cases, but in a few you have guessed correctly.
+Going to the opposite extreme by asking a very specific question is a high-risk, high-rewards scenario.
+It is very likely to obtained little information in most cases, and a lot in a few.

 #### Properties